Brumsic Brandon Jr.: Luther and television

 He then conceived of Luther, a comic strip about inner-city African-American children, imbued with a gently satirical theme about the struggle for racial equality.
 He named his title character, a third-grader, after Civil Rights activist the Rev. Dr. Martin Luther King Jr. In 1968, the Long Island newspaper Newsday began syndicating Luther through its own small syndicate, Newsday Specials, in conjunction with Reporters' News Syndicate, an initiative designed to increase minority participation in journalism.
 In 1970, following the purchase of Newsday by Times Mirror, the strip became syndicated widely through the corporation's Los Angeles Times Syndicate.

 In the early 1970s, Brandon appeared as himself, a.k.a.
 Mr. B.B., drawing and giving simple art lessons on the locally produced, WPIX-TV children's television program Joya's Fun School in New York City.

 Following the June 1986 discontinuation of Luther upon Brandon's retirement, Brandon contributed political cartoons and op-ed pieces to the Brevard County, Florida, newspaper Florida Today.

 Personal life

-Brandon moved with his family to Westbury, New York, in 1959, later living in the Pocono Mountains area, and finally, for more than 25 years, in Florida.
+In 1959, Brandon moved with his family to New Cassel, New York, a Long Island hamlet adjacent to Westbury, New York.
+Afterward, they lived in the Pocono Mountains area before finally settling in Florida for more than 25 years.
 He was married to his wife Rita for 64 years at the time of his death.
 The couple had three children: Barbara Brandon, a.k.a.
 Barbara Brandon-Croft, who would become the first nationally syndicated female African-American cartoonist, Linda, and a son, Brumsic Brandon III.
 The family was unsure of the origin of the name Brumsic, with unconfirmed family lore speculating it might be derived from "Brunswick".

-He died in Cocoa Beach, Florida, of complications from Parkinson’s disease.
+He died in Cocoa Beach, Florida, of complications from Parkinson's disease.
 He had four siblings: Grievance, who predeceased him, Yvonne, Waliakbar Muhammad, and Ivan.